* Archive page for historical reference only. This page is no longer being actively updated *

-HP or Hewlett Packard is one of the world's leading technology brands, the global #1 in printers, and until recently in PCs as well - until that lead was captured by rival Lenovo.
-It is also one of the leaders in IT services.
+HP is one of the world's leading technology brands, the global #1 in printers, and one of the top two in PCs, slightly behind arch-rival Lenovo.
+Until recently it was also one of the leaders in IT services.
 However, the company behind the brand appeared to have lost its way in recent years as a result of management turmoil and unpredictable changes in the direction of the market.
 HP reinvented itself in 2002 in a merger with competitor Compaq.
 Although full integration of what were already two huge businesses seemed at first to have gone smoothly, the enlarged business remained over-dependent on its original printers business for profits.
 The board certainly thought so, forcing out high profile CEO Carly Fiorina in early 2005.
 New CEO Mark Hurd demonstrated a firm grasp on the business, knocking rival Dell off its perch as the global #1 in PCs in 2007, and closing the gap with IBM in IT services by buying consultancy EDS in 2008.
 Yet Hurd too was unceremoniously dismissed in 2010.
 So was his successor less than a year later, after announcing a proposal to withdraw from the PC market and then signing off on the catastrophic purchase of software developer Autonomy.
 A slightly different break-up plan was completed in 2015.
 Services, servers and storage were spun off as separate company Hewlett Packard Enterprise.
 PC and printer hardware now forms the core of a slimmed-down HP Inc. The computer hardware business remains tough, but HP appears to be holding its own.
 Overtaken by Lenovo in PCs in 2013, it has since regained some but not all its lost ground, edging ahead for a couple of years towards the end of that decade.
 However, Lenovo regained the #1 position for 2019 and has retained it ever since: around 24% share to HP's 22%.
 HP remains the undisputed leader in printers, not just personal printing but also other segments including 3D and industrial printing.
 It has over 40% of the global printers market, roughly double closest competitor Canon.
 (Ironically, though, HP also sources the key components for its laser printers from its main rival Canon).
 Dion Weisler became CEO following the demerger from what is now HPE, but stepped down in 2019 for family reasons and was succeeded by Enrique Lores.
 At the end of 2019, HP became the unwilling target of an unsolicited takeover offer from much smaller rival Xerox.
 It resisted the predator's approach, which was eventually abandoned in 2020 in the wake of the slump in global stock markets.
 Revenues hit a new high for the year to Oct 2021 of $63.5bn, with net earnings of $6.5bn.
 Performance was boosted by a global upsurge in demand for computer equipment.
 "Personal systems" (ie PCs) generated $43.4bn - a best-ever result - with notebooks alone contributing $30.5bn.
 Printers added $20.1bn, more than half of that sum from ink and other supplies rather than hardware.
 The group continues to expand through occasional selective acquisitions.
 Recent add-ons include UK office equipment supplier Apogee, bought for $380m in 2019, and the HyperX gaming accessories division of Kingston Technology, purchased in 2021 for $425m.

 Which agencies handle advertising for HP?
 Find out more from the Adbrands Account Assignments database